Fernando-lemos/libraryProject/README.md

-##This is a simple project that i made just for test my skills with JAVA and DATABASE
+##This is a simple project that i made just for a college task and to test my skills with JAVA and DATABASE